LinyangLee/LinyangLee.github.io/README.md

     1. `author`: the author information of this homepage, including some other websites, emails, city and univeristy.
     1. More configuration details are described in the comments.
 1. Add your homepage content in `_pages/about.md`.
-    1. You can use html+markdown syntax just same as jekyll.
+    1. You can use html+markdown syntax just samwozhidaod而是
     1. You can use a `<span>` tag with class `show_paper_citations` and attribute `data` to display the citations of your paper.
 Set the data to the google scholar paper ID.
 For
         ```html
         <span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span>